-The short answer is, the length of an outage depends on many circumstances such as location, time of day, cause, system design, weather, and what equipment is needed to make repairs.
+The short answer is the length of an outage depends on circumstances such as location, time of day, cause, system design, weather, and what equipment is needed for repairs.
 Each factor plays a part in how quickly we can respond to and restore power.

-A brief, momentary interruption, or a short two-minute outage, indicates the system’s automated, self-healing network has engaged to prevent a longer outage.
+A brief, momentary interruption, or a short two minute outage, indicates the system’s automated, self-healing network has engaged to prevent a longer outage.
 If you experience an outage longer than two minutes, it is important to let us know.
-Even if other members may have reported an outage, we may not know power to your home or business is off.
+Even if other members may have reported an outage, we may not know power is off to your home or business.

 The most common causes of outages are weather, birds, and trees.
 Outages are also caused by the public, such as vehicles driving into components of the electric system, balloons coming in contact with power lines, and digging into underground lines.

-Calling 1-844-MEC-COOP ((844) 632-2667) is the best and fastest way to report an outage and is most effective when you call the outage-reporting number from a phone number listed on your Mohave Electric account.
+Calling 1-844-MEC-COOP (844) 632-2667) is an easy and fast way to report an outage and is most effective when you call the outage-reporting number from a phone number listed on your Mohave Electric account.

-When an outage is reported, our Outage Management System directs the information to MEC lineman and field crews.
+When an outage is reported, our Outage Management System directs the information to MEC field crews.

 The same highly trained people you see working on the lines during the day also provide “on-call” support for an outage 24 hours a day, seven days a week.
 MEC has operations facilities in Bullhead City, which also serves Fort Mohave, Mohave Valley, Golden Shores, and Topock; and a facility in Kingman serving Valle Vista, Hackberry, Truxton, Peach Springs, and Wikieup.

-Scheduled work hours for the operations crews are 8:00 a.m. to 4:30 p.m. in the winter.
+Scheduled work hours for the operations crews vary throughout the year.
 During summer months the hours are 6:00 a.m. to 2:30 p.m. to help avoid the hottest part of the day.
 If an outage is reported during scheduled work hours, MEC’s Call Center coordinates with the Operations Supervisor in Bullhead City or Kingman and relays any additional outage information reported.
 Information received about the outage may be specific, such as reporting a pole down with the exact location, or a member describes hearing a loud noise.
 The supervisor uses all the information from the reports describing the extent and location of the outage to start a process for restoration.